Bitbucket API 2.0 client for PHP

 We support automatic pagination without you having to lift a finger.
 The following example gets all branches of a repository:

 $paginator = new Bitbucket\ResultPager($client); $branchesClient = $client->repositories() ->workspaces('atlassianlabs') ->refs('stash-log-parser']) ->branches(); $branches = $paginator->fetchAll($branchesClient, 'list');

 If you discover a security vulnerability within this package, please send an email to Graham Campbell at email@example.com.
 All security vulnerabilities will be promptly addressed.
 You may view our full security policy here.

-Bitbucket API Client is licensed under The MIT License (MIT).
+Bitbucket PHP API Client is licensed under The MIT License (MIT).

 Available as part of the Tidelift Subscription

 bitbucket/client and thousands of other packages are working with Tidelift to deliver commercial support and maintenance for the open source dependencies you use to build your applications.
 Save time, reduce risk, and improve code health, while paying the maintainers of the exact dependencies you use.
 Learn more.